It was the year of— Well, it was the year of the first celebrity wedding. That’s all you really need to know.

 Consuelo [con-SWAY-lo] Vanderbilt was the bride.

 And her mother was a blabber mouth.
 A big fat one.

-(Some prince, right?)
-Well, he wasn’t alone.
-There were many nobles who’d nearly run their grand estates into bankruptcy by living extravagantly.
-Meanwhile, on the other side of the Atlantic, American heiresses were being groomed as princesses, but lacked British titles and the influence that came with them.
+Many a noble had nearly run their grand estates into bankruptcy via extravagant living.
+Meanwhile, on the other side of the pond, American heiresses were being groomed as princesses, but lacked British titles and the influence that came with them.
+(Downton Abbey, anyone?)

 Dowries were traded.
 According to the article The Dollar Princess and the Duke, Consuelo’s was “reputedly worth around $4 billion in today’s money.”

 . . .
-You’d think with that kind of money you could do anything you’d like.
+You’d think with that kind of dough you could do anything you’d like.